Skip to main content

 Now tap the "+" button, which gives you the option to define a new Bed, Planting or Observation:

-Tap the "+ Planting" button to bring up the Create Planting Screen:
+Tap the "+ Planting" button to bring up the Create Planting Screen, which enables you to provide "Basic Info" about a new Planting:

 Crop: A pull-down list of all currently defined Crops.
 If you are planting a Crop that does not appear in the dropdown menu, you can tap the "+" button to the right of the Crop menu to define a new Crop.